 YOUR E-MAIL ALERTS

-The bodies of his siblings, 6-year-old Treyshun Harris, and Joshoa Greely, 16 months, have yet to be found despite a widespread search of the bay.
+The bodies of the two other children, Treyshun Harris, 6, and Joshoa Greely, 16 months, have yet to be found, despite massive searches of the bay.
+(Full story)

 CNN's Rahul Bali, Rusty Dornin and Augie Martin contributed to this report.